mwcz/clayto-hugo/content/posts/047 - in orange light/index.md

 }
 </style>

-<figure id="iol-sky-demo"></figure>

 I made the mountain sprites greyscale and multiplied them against two very tall, sliding sky gradients.
 Here's a visual of the technique, zoomed way out so you can see the two sky images playing leap frog as they slide up the screen.
-(This is a live demo, not a video.)
+(This is a live demo of the game code, not a video.)

+<figure id="iol-sky-demo"></figure>

 To see the full sky sunrise and sunset, give [In Orange Light][iol] a play, but don't dismiss the text.
 That way, time will be paused and you won't starve or freeze.

-### Sound effects
+## Sound effects

 The game has a few sound effects.
 The heater's electric hum, the generator's rumble, and the growing, clawing sound of hunger.
 To create these, I used [BeepBox][bbox], a chiptune music sequencer.
 It's meant for music, but I was able to coax some sound effects out of it.
 Here are two of the sound effects, hit `Play` to hear them through the BeepBox synthesizer live on this page.